openstack-k8s-operators/data-plane-adoption/docs/openstack/glance_adoption.md

 ## Post-checks

-### Test the glance service from the OpenStack cli
+### Test the glance service from the OpenStack CLI

 Inspect the resulting glance pods: